mc-cat-tty/Packmate/README_EN.md

 Advanced network traffic flow analyzer for A/D CTFs.

 #### Features:
+* Can monitor live traffic or analyze pcap files
 * Supports binary and textual services
 * Can highlight found patterns in packets
   * Substring